 Adding CBD Oil to Dog Food

-Our CBD (cannabidiol) oil for dogs is a non-intoxicating natural compound made from only two organic ingredients: pure CBD extract and hemp seed oil.
+Our CBD dog tincture is a non-intoxicating natural compound made from only two organic ingredients: pure CBD extract and hemp seed oil.
 Hemp seed oil is a complete plant-based protein and rich in omega fatty acids 3, 6, and 9.

 CBD is safe for dogs and has many potential wellness benefits, such as reducing skin irritation and swelling.
 It’s incredibly soothing and therapeutic; as it nourishes your dog’s skin, it can also help them feel more relaxed.
 Healthy skin is one of the main benefactors of a healthy, shiny coat.